foundersandcoders/react-state-challenge/README.md

 ## Challenge 1: modularisation

-The `App` component in `challenge/App.jsx` is getting a bit noisy.
+The `App` component in `challenge/App.tsx` is getting a bit noisy.
 It's usually a good idea to start writing all your code in one component, since you don't know exactly what you need yet.
 But now there's a few established sections we should extract them to separate components.

-1. Extract the "Price" fieldset to a new file called `FilterPrice.jsx`
+1. Extract the "Price" fieldset to a new file called `FilterPrice.tsx`
-1. Extract the "Category" fieldset to a new file called `FilterCategory`
+1. Extract the "Category" fieldset to a new file called `FilterCategory.tsx`
-1. Extract the unordered list rendering the dishes to a new file called `ListDishes.jsx`
+1. Extract the unordered list rendering the dishes to a new file called `ListDishes.tsx`
-1. Import and render the components in `App.jsx` so the UI stays the same
+1. Import and render the components in `App.tsx` so the UI stays the same

 ## Challenge 2: filtering by price